Betty Hemings: Biography

-Betty's owner, John Wayles, was widowed three times.
-In 1761, after the death of his third wife, Wayles and Betty began a relationship that produced six children.
+Betty's enslaver, John Wayles, was widowed three times.
+In 1761, after the death of his third wife, Wayles forced a 'relationship' with Betty (because a slave can't say no, so this is not a consensual 'relationship'; John owned her).
+That produced six children.
 If that is true, they were half-siblings to his eldest daughter Martha Wayles, who married Thomas Jefferson.
 As the historians Philip D. Morgan and Joshua D. Rothman have written, there were numerous such interracial relationships in the Wayles-Hemings-Jefferson families and Albemarle County and Virginia, often with multiple generations repeating the pattern.
 Her children by Wayles were: